 The lion is the most iconic member of the big cat family and usually is on the top list of the safari clients who are visiting Tanzania.
 There are many national parks you can cover in your Tanzania Safari that allows you to meet these furious predators.
 This carnivore is one of the deadliest hunters living in the savannahs of Tanzania that acquires the title of “Jungle King” or “king of the beast” as they carry symbols for royalty and stateliness.

 There is a total of 5 subspecies of cheetahs living in the world out of which East African subspecies are one of the eye-catching ones.
-These sub-species can be spotted in Tanzania, Kenya, Uganda, and Somalia; however, Tanzania Destinations are the perfect places to see these fastest runners.
-These subspecies of Cheetahs are considered as the oldest and largest cheetahs amongst all the sub-species of Cheetahs.
-The tear-mark which runs from the corner of their eyes down to their mouth makes them unique between all other sub-species.
+These sub-species you can find in Tanzania, Kenya, Uganda, and Somalia; however, Tanzania Destinations are the perfect places to see these fastest runners.
+These subspecies of Cheetahs are considered the oldest and largest cheetahs amongst all the sub-species of Cheetahs.
+The tear-mark which runs from the corner of their eyes down to their mouth makes them unique from all other subspecies.

 Native to more than 25 African countries Genets are omnivorous and will eat whatever is most available.
-There are almost 14 to 17 species are available of these iconic carnivores and they are available in few parts of Tanzania.
+There are almost 14 to 17 species are available of these iconic carnivores and found in few parts of Tanzania.
 Having a length of 40 to 60 centimeters and weight up to 1 to 3 kilograms, they tend to eat small rodents, reptiles, amphibians, and insects

 African wild cats

 African wild cats can spot very often in Tanzania; not only in the national parks but you can see them also in houses as these cat species are domestic.
 It’s quite easy to spot an African wildcat having sandy grey light fur with a pale yellow or reddish hue.
 Their diet includes rats, mice, gerbils, hares, small to medium-sized birds.